usdoj/singletablefacets/README.md

 # URL of "mydoc.pdf" will be fetched from "http://example.com/files/mydoc.pdf".
 prefix for relative keyword URLs: http://example.com/files/

-# Normally keywords are processed to remove common words and such.
-This is a
-# good thing in general, but if you expect your users to be searching for
-# specific phrases/sentences that are in the documents, you might want to set
-# this to false.
-For example, if this is set to false, and you are indexing a
-# PDF that contains "The brown fox jumped over the lazy dog", it would have
-# keyword data that is saved in exactly the same way: "The brown fox jumped over
-# the lazy dog".
-However, if this is set to true, the keywords might be saved
-# as "brown fox jumped lazy dog".
-So if someone were searching for that exact
-# phrase, the desired result would not show up.
-remove common keywords: true

 # Normally when users do a keyword search, the full text (crawled) data is
 # included.
 However if you would like to exclude the full text by default, and
 # give the user the option to include it, set this to true.